 Ammonia oxidation is particularly susceptible to upsets resulting in the loss of nitrification.
 This can be caused by influent toxicity, seasonal changes such as decreased temperature and process changes such as decreased dissolved oxygen.
 Historically nitrification monitoring has been limited to measuring process parameters (DO, ORP, temperature, MLSS, SRT) and/or nitrogen species (ammonia, nitrite, nitrate, kjeldahl nitrogen).
 These all tend to be lagging indicators of nitrification loss.

 Modern microbiological tools allow operators and engineers to gain further insight into the process conditions that drive favorable process conditions for optimal nitrification rates.

-ATP can be used to measure the quantity of active biomass in a sample.
-It does not require culturing and therefore can be measured rapidly (<5 minutes) in the field or in a laboratory.
+Adenosine Triphosphate (ATP) can be used to measure the quantity of active biomass in a sample.
+It does not require culturing and therefore can be measured rapidly — less than 5 minutes — in the field or in a laboratory.
 Within a nitrification monitoring plan, ATP can be used to quantify bioreactor health and identify toxicity events.

 qPCR is a DNA-based tool that quantifies specific organisms or groups of organisms, such as AOA and AOB. qPCR results are generally expressed as cells/sample quantity (ie. mL), copies/ sample quantity or genomic units/ sample quantity.
 Traditionally this methodology was done by microbiologists in specialized labs, however recent developments have allowed this technology to be transferred to smaller, in-field units that can be used with pre-dispensed reagents with minimal experience in under 2 hours.